matteo-serafino/dimensionality-reduction-package/README.md

 * [Multidimensional Scaling (MDS)](#multidimensional-scaling);
 * [Isometric Mapping (Isomap)](#isometric-mapping-isomap).

-At the moment the package is not available using `pip install <PACKAGE-NAME>`.
+The package is available at PyPI using `pip install dimensionality-reduction-package`.

 For the installation from the source code click **[here](#installation)**.